miguelmota/miguelmota.github.io/content/blog/understanding-stableswap-curve.md

 1 `X` token for 1 `Y` token.

-Taking the derivative to graph tangent:
+Taking the derivative to graph the tangent is as follows:

 > \\(y = C - x\\)